canmom/canmom.github.io/fiction/undefinedbehaviour.md

 "If you're the first patient, why aren't you in a box?"
 It felt crass to say it, but I had to ask.
 Something was missing.

 "They did other stuff to me!
 Riskier stuff."
 She did not seem offended.
 More excited, and nervous too.
 "The box is step one.
 Step three was supposed to involve robots, but it didn't quite work out."
-She swallowed, and broke eye contact.
+She swallows, and breaks eye contact.
 "I can't really talk about that."

 "OK."
-I was starting to feel like an inquisitor at this point.
+I feel like an inquisitor.
 "Fine.
 This is insane, but fine.
 Just one more question."
-I reached out, placed my hand on her shoulder.
-She met my gaze again...
+I reach out to place my hand on her shoulder, and she looks up to meet my gaze again...

 "Why <cite>TRISMEGISTUS</cite>?
 Shouldn't it be some kind of heaven?
 The game's kind of, you know, *dark*, Violet..."

 "Because it has to feel like a place that means something to inhabit.
-Because I'm the one making it.
+Because me and Su-ni are making it.
 And this is just, you know, the proof of concept.
 There can be other worlds.
 But we have to make this one, first."
-Violet didn't break eye contact this time.
-She looked up at me, almost pleading.
+Violet doesn't break eye contact this time.
+Her eyes are full of intensity.
+Almost feverish.
+I find myself caught in them.

 "Well."
 I let her go.
 "In for a penny, in for a pound."